gabi86670/OOP-Dungeon-/Blog.md

 [Test List]
     - Make a sunstone correctly and add to ivnentory
     - sunstone used in treasure goal
-    - sunstone used to open door - check not deleted
+    - sunstone used to open door and not deleted
     - only treasure in inventory is sunstone - check cant be used for bribing mercenaries.
     - mixed treasures - check not able to use in bribing mercenaries
-    - used instead to craft shield - CHECK NOT DELETED
+    - used instead to craft shield and not deleted

 **Other notes**